 For a pessimist, there is always something to worry about, nothing is ever quite right, bad events seem to last forever, and they outweigh the positive ones.
 Life means living in fear, sadness or anger most of the time.

-However, there is a strategy to feel better called "defensive pessimism" that looks like negative thinking and that is useful for some people.
-Find out more in Julie Norem's book "The positive power of negative thinking".
+However, there is a strategy to feel better called defensive pessimism that looks like negative thinking and that is useful for some people.
+Find out more in Julie Norem's book 'The positive power of negative thinking'.

-They don't dwell on worries.
+Optimists don't dwell on worries.
 If they feel defeated, they also feel it's temporary.
 They usually also choose to accentuate the positive.

-When we allow ourselves to think negatively we damage our potential in many ways.
+When we allow ourselves to think negatively we limit our potential in many ways.
 The worst thing is that we may be so wrapped in negativity that we cannot even see that there are ways out.